timknapen/Raspberry/readme.md

 	ls -l

-Symlinks with a target starting with `/` are bad since they refer to a path outside of your xtools disk.
+Symlinks with a target starting with `/` are bad since they refer to the root path outside of your xtools disk.
 For example

 	libpng12.so -> /lib/arm-linux-gnueabihf/libpng12.so.0

-**Probably a better alternative for finding bad symlinks inside `/Volumes/xtools/arm-none-linux-gnueabi/usr/lib/arm-linux-gnueabihf` would be: (untested!)**
+A better way to show only the bad symlinks is:

 	find . -maxdepth 1 -lname '/*' -ls

-Delete the bad ones an relink to a correct relative path like this ( From inside `/Volumes/xtools/arm-none-linux-gnueabi/usr/lib/arm-linux-gnueabihf` !)
+Delete the bad ones an relink to a correct relative path like this:
 	ln -sf ../../../lib/arm-linux-gnueabihf/libpng12.so.0 ./libpng12.so